+Student Name (Print)

+MUID Number:

-Student Name (Print) MUID Number: Date: Objectives: To relieve student anxiety about beginning field place Toorientthe student to the procedures, policies, and practice Action Steps to Achieve Objectives: Develop written orientation schedule.
+Date: Objectives: 1.
+To relieve student anxiety about beginning field placement.
+2. To orient the student to the procedures, policies, and practices of the agency.
+Action Steps to Achieve Objectives: Develop written orientation schedule.
 Circulatememotostaffintroducingstudentinterns.
-Introduce student to clerical and administrative staff.
-Arrange for key supervisory staffor administrators to meet with nstudent.
+Introducestudent to clerical and administrative staff.
+Arrange for key supervisory staff or administrators to meet with student.
 Tour the agency.
-Specifyagency expectations on rules of behavior and appropriate edresstothestudent.
-Providestudent with current job description, detailing the funct ions of the internand responsibilities of the agency. $\underline{\hspace{1cm}} Focus on exact role of social work student at your agency.$ Provide student with information on history of agency, organization tional structure, funding sources, policies, programs, etc. Provide organizational charts.
+Specify agency expectations on rules of behavior and appropriate dress to the student.
+Provide student with current job description, detailing the functions of the intern and responsibilities of the agency.
+Focus on exact role of social work student at your agency.
+Provide student with information on history of agency, organizational structure, funding sources, policies, programs, etc. Provide organizational charts.
 Provide agency procedural and personnel manuals.
-Arrange for student to spend time in the field visiting key agenci es and people the student will be working with.
+Arrange for student to spend time in the field visiting key agencies and people the student will be working with.
 Develop bibliography of suggested readings.
-Develop list of abbreviations, symbols and technical terminology agency holidays. peculiar to the setting; library rules and regulations, and list of Arrange for the student to observe Field Instructors/Task Super visor directly in your work with clients and other social workers.
-Discuss the supervision process and schedule weekly supervision to imes.
-Help student with concerns regarding organization expectation ons.
-Negotiate beginning contract with students and complete form to ogether.
-Adapted from: Field Instruction, Suzanna J. Wilson, The Free Press s, 1981.
+Develop list of abbreviations, symbols and technical terminology peculiar to the setting; library rules and regulations, and list of agency holidays.
+Arrange for the student to observe Field Instructors/Task Supervisor directly in your work with clients and other social workers.
+Discuss the supervision process and schedule weekly supervision times.
+Help student with concerns regarding organization expectations.
+Negotiate beginning contract with students and complete form together.
+Adapted from: Field Instruction, Suzanna J. Wilson, The Free Press, 1981.